easybuilders/easybuild-tutorial/docs/2021-lust/cray/custom_toolchains.md

 The module `craype-<target>` matching the target architecture must be specified using the EasyBuild flag `--optarch`.

-E.g.: `--optarch= results in module `craype-x86-rome` being loaded in the build environment used by EasyBuild.
+E.g.: `--optarch=x86-rome results in module `craype-x86-rome` being loaded in the build environment used by EasyBuild.

 You can also export this option as a shell variable.
 Example for AMD EPYC 7742 ("Rome"):
 ```
 export $EASYBUILD_OPTARCH=x86-rome
 ```

+The definition of the correct module to load with the `--optarch` depends on the environment variable `CRAY_CPU_TARGET`: this variable is defined as well by the corresponding module `craype-<target>`, already available at the login.

 ---